dekarrin/ictiobus/docs/fishi-usage.md

                   -> : {^}.val = identity({0}.val)

-But do note that the implicit production selector is fragile to re-ordering of the grammar, so it might be best to hold off on using until the grammar is in a relatively stable state.
+But do note that the implicit production selector is fragile to re-ordering of the grammar, so it might be best to hold off on using it until the grammar is in a relatively stable state.

 ### SDDs